dobsonj/ctf/writeups/2019/dc27-openctf/antisat/readme.md

 }
 ```

 That was tested by comparing with the results from running antisat.exe in a Windows VM.

-## Get the flag

 After that, it just took a few minutes to brute force it:

 ```
 nulladdr:~$ gcc -o antisat antisat.c